pyfar/sofar/docs/examples.rst

 coordinates are either given by x, y, and z values or by their azimuth, elevation and radius in degree.

+It is important to be aware of the dimensions and enter data as determined by the `shape` shown in the example above (see ``sofa.verify()`` below).
 Data can simply be obtained and entered

 .. code-block:: python